The takeaway: It's difficult to firewall and defend constantly migrating virtual servers. To address virtualization

 Virtualization network security challenges

 Network security in traditional data center architectures is a well-understood design task: Firewalls are usually inserted somewhere in the aggregation layer, assuming physical proximity of servers belonging to the same security zone.
-When you start virtualizing servers and deploying virtual machine
+When you start virtualizing servers and deploying virtual machine (VM) mobility and automatic load distribution with VMware’s vMotion and Distributed Resource Scheduler, for example, the physical proximity paradigm no longer works.
+In that scenario, the traffic between the servers and the rest of the network still has to pass through a firewall, resulting in infamous traffic trombones and increased load on the data center core.

 The situation only gets worse as you start deploying virtualized network appliances that allow you to quickly deploy a firewall, router or load balancer anywhere in the network in virtual machine format.
 These virtualized appliances can move freely between the physical servers, resulting in even more circuitous traffic flows.
 VMware’s vCloud Director is experiencing the same design problems.